BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term2-proj2-Unscented-Kalman-Filter/README.md

 Debugging steps:

 ### Problem
-Even with both of the sensors turned off, the state covariance exploded.
+Even with both of the sensors turned off, the state covariance got extremely large very quickly.

 ### Diagnosis
-The explosion was taking place in UKF::PredictStateSigmaPoints() where the state sigma-points are passed through the process function.
+This was taking place in UKF::PredictStateSigmaPoints() where the state sigma-points are passed through the process function.
 There are delta_t^2 terms in here, which explode with increasing delta_t.

 ### Solution
 The previous timestamp was not getting set properly, so that delta_t was always w.r.t. the first timestamp, instead of w.r.t. to the previous timestamp.